Finite Sample Smeariness of Fr\'echet Means and Application to Climate: Abstract

 \section{Abstract}

-Fr\'echet means on manifolds are minimizers of expected squared distance, just as their Euclidean kin.
-On manifolds, Fr\'echet means for most distributions feature a classical asymptotic Gaussian central limit theorem with $\sqrt{n}$-rate, except for some distributions, some of which are known on spheres.
-These slower and non-Gaussian rates are called \emph{smeary} rates.
-Here we first describe exhaustively all smeary distributions on circles, comprising not only \emph{power} smeariness, but also \emph{logarithmic} smeariness.
-Then we make the concept of \emph{finite sample smeariness} (FSS) precise and show for the circle that FSS affects all distributions that are spread on both sides beyond an open half circle.
-An analog results holds for tori.
-We statistically quantify the \emph{scale of FSS} and find two different qualities: If asymptotically, the sample Fr\'echet variance remains strictly above the population Fr\'echet variance, we speak of Type I FSS, this is the case, e.g., for all (!) von Mises distributions.
-Else, we have Type II FSS, e.g., for distributions with support excluding the antipode of its mean.
-For both types of FSS it turns out that the nominal level of asymptotic quantile based tests for the circular mean is higher than the true level.
-Simulations indicate, however, that suitably designed bootstrap tests preserve the level.
+Fr\'echet means on non-Euclidean spaces may exhibit nonstandard asymptotic rates rendering quantile-based asymptotic inference inapplicable.
+We show here that this affects, among others, all circular distributions whose support exceeds a half circle.
+We exhaustively describe this phenomenon and introduce a new concept which we call finite samples smeariness (FSS).
+In the presence of FSS, it turns out that quantile-based tests for equality of Fr\'echet means systematically feature effective levels higher than their nominal level which perseveres asymptotically in case of Type I FSS.
+In contrast, suitable bootstrap-based tests correct for FSS and asymptotically attain the correct level.
 For illustration of the relevance of FSS in real data, we apply our method to directional wind data from two European cities.
 It turns out that quantile based tests, not correcting for FSS, find a multitude of significant wind changes.
 This multitude condenses to a few years featuring significant wind changes, when our bootstrap tests are applied, correcting for FSS.

 {\it Key words and phrases:} Fr\'echet means, smeariness, one- and two-sample tests, nonparametric asymptotic quantile based tests, bootstrap tests, directional data on circles and tori, wind directions.